 - Guardianship designations for dependents

 If you’re considering estate planning, it’s helpful to speak with an attorney for guidance and help preparing documents.
 For help finding a lawyer in your area, check out LegalMatch or consider using an online legal service such as LegalZoom or Rocket Lawyer.
-Resources may be available to help you cover the costs of an attorney for estate planning; contact the I AM ALS Navigation Team for information and assistance.
+Resources may be available to help you cover the costs of an attorney for estate planning; contact the ALS Support Team for information and assistance.

 Additionally, this planning for the future guide and webinar on Estate Planning for People with ALS and their Families may be helpful to review.

 Advance directives are legal documents that tell your family and health care team which medical interventions you want in the event you cannot tell them directly due to illness or injury.
 There are two types of advance directives: living will and power of attorney, which are reviewed below.
 You may opt to have both types of advance directives, but if you choose to do so be sure that the wishes detailed in one do not conflict with the other.
 If you’re thinking about advance directives, Smile Inside is available to help people with ALS process this decision.

 A living will details the type of medical care you’d like to receive, including your preference on the use of interventions such as feeding tubes and mechanical ventilation.
 This would be in the event that you’re no longer able to communicate your desires.
 These interventions are usually taken to help you live longer, and being explicit in your wishes through a living will lets others know what your goals are for care and the kind of care you’d like to receive.